Trip Facts

 Discover the Mardi Himal Trek in Nepal’s Stunning Annapurna Region

-More than just a scenic hike, the Mardi Himal Trek offers an authentic glimpse into Nepali mountain life.
-You’ll pass through traditional Gurung and Magar villages where warm hospitality is part of everyday life.
-Staying in teahouses run by locals adds a personal, cultural touch to your Mardi Himal Trek experience.
-Every day on the Mardi Himal Trek offers new interactions, whether sharing a meal or hearing local stories by the fire.
+The Mardi Himal Trek is more than a scenic hike, it offers an authentic glimpse into Nepali mountain life.
+You’ll pass through traditional Gurung and Magar villages, where warm hospitality is part of daily life.
+Staying in locally run teahouses adds a cultural and personal touch to your journey.
+Each day of the Mardi Himal Trek brings new interactions, from sharing meals to hearing local stories by the fire, creating an unforgettable Himalayan adventure.

 Why Choose Nepal Sanctuary Treks for Your Mardi Himal Trek?

-With Nepal Sanctuary Treks, your Mardi Himal Trek is fully customized.
-As a Travelife Certified company, we focus on sustainable tourism and support local communities through eco-friendly practices and partnerships.
-We keep group sizes small to provide personalized service.
+With Nepal Sanctuary Treks, your Mardi Himal Trek is fully customized to match your preferences, fitness level, and travel style.
+As a Travelife Certified company, we prioritize sustainable tourism and actively support local communities through eco-friendly practices and partnerships.

 Note: The trekking hours, altitudes, and distances mentioned are approximate and meant for general guidance only.